matloff/regtools/UnbalancedClasses.md

 (For ease of notation etc., no distinction will be made here between sample and population quantities.)

 Say there are two classes, labeled 1 and 0.
-Let Y denote the lable and X denote the features, and say we have a new case with X = t.
+Let Y denote the label and X denote the features, and say we have a new case with X = t.
 Then

 P(Y = 1 | X = t) = p f<sub>1</sub>(t) / [p f<sub>1</sub>t) + (1-p)